 After allowing the coating to cure for eight hours, the crew came back the next day to apply the pigmented polyaspartic topcoat.
 Spartacote Flex Pure Clinical Plus was pigmented bright red with Spartacote Grip traction additive.

-This finish arms the floor with antimicrobial protection and makes it resistant to abrasion, stains and chemical intrusion.
+This finish arms the floor with antimicrobial protection and also makes it resistant to abrasion, stains and chemical intrusion.
 It only takes two hours to cure, allowing for fast return to service.
 Combined with the urethane cement coating, the Spartacote system also protects against heavy-duty impact.

 The Rooster Brewery project was a win-win for everyone involved, Bonkiewicz says.
 “We got to train internal guys, as well as some of our contractors new to our urethane cement.
 And the folks that own the brewery are thrilled with their floor for the new brewing area.
 It’s going to be a great floor for many years to come.”